-The Wahoo Elemnt Roam is the flagship bike computer device from the company that started out making some of the world's best bike trainers and it sure shows how far Wahoo has come.
+The Wahoo Elemnt Roam is the flagship device from the company that started out making some of the world's best bike trainers and it sure shows how far Wahoo has come.
 A competitor to the otherwise apparently-unbeatable Garmin, the Wahoo Elemnt Roam adds a color screen and app support to take it to the big boys in our best bike computers guide.

 Wahoo Elemnt Roam: What you need to know

 The Wahoo Elemnt Roam is the most expensive bike computer from the company placing it up against the likes of Garmin's Edge 520 Plus.
 As such it also crams in similar specs including mapping navigation and a compact yet rugged build.